PopeyedLocket/starwars/README.md

 ### Usage

-Run setup.py to pull the data from ​https://swapi.dev/ `python setup.py -u <YOUR_NEW_USERNAME> -p <YOUR_NEW_PASSWORD>`
+run setup.py to pull the data from ​https://swapi.dev/ `python setup.py -u <YOUR_NEW_USERNAME> -p <YOUR_NEW_PASSWORD>`

-ex:
-`python setup.py -u luke -p MbsuUtMMY2fN6Uq4`

-Then run task_one.py to output a list of films with which characters where in each film:
+then run task_one.py to output a list of films with which characters where in each film:
 ​`python task_one.py -u luke -p MbsuUtMMY2fN6Uq4`